Frequently Asked Questions

-“Affordable housing” is commonly defined as apartment housing that is rented at below-market rates, for which households must income-qualify based on the area median income (AMI) designated in the region.
+“Affordable housing” is commonly defined as apartment housing that is rented at below-market rates, for which households must income-qualify based on the area median income (AMI) in the region as designated by the US Department of Housing and Urban Development (HUD).
 Prices are made affordable through government or private subsidy and/or through local government policy.

 The term “workforce housing” refers to affordable housing often in support of local employees–such as teachers, police and fire personnel, and retail and service employees–so that they can live in the communities where they work.

 You might be surprised!
 Affordable housing serves a wide-range of populations including working families, seniors, and persons with disabilities.
 Many people who need affordable housing already live and work in your community.

 The increasingly high housing costs continue to outpace the earning levels of families and fixed income seniors.
 Since 1997, for example, the median home price in the California Bay Area increased about 200 percent, and the number of Californians paying more than 80 percent of their income towards rent has doubled in ten years.